Michelle Fountain: Research

-Fountain's research looks at biological control techniques to reduce pest insects on fruit and vegetables, such as using pheromones to manipulate male or females to reduce the reproduction rate of a pest.
+Fountain's research looks at integrated pest management techniques to reduce pest insects on temperate fruit, such as using pheromones to reduce insect pests in commercial crops.
 She led some of the first work to quantify the role of [hoverflies] in [pollinating] [strawberry] crops, she showed that hoverflies can reduce pests by predating on aphids as larvae and then pollinating fruit flowers as adults.

 Fountain has researched control methods for the pest insect spotted wing drosophila in the UK.
 She researched how earwigs could be beneficial in orchards, as they can eat pest of fruit trees such as wooly aphid and codling moth.
-Fountain pioneered a technique where predatory mites on mature tree branches are introduced to orchards of young trees, to help control insect pests.
+Fountain contributed to research on ecological management of fruit orchards to help control insect pests,. especially through floral management.

 She appeared on BBC Radio 4 Today Programme in 2014 talking about the unusual abundance of fruit flies and explained this was likely due to a mild winter.

 In 2019 she edited a book 'Integrated management of diseases and insect pests of tree fruit' with Professor Xiangming Xu, published by Burleigh Dodds Science Publishing.